roelfie/dotfiles/README.md

 Once finished, perform the following steps manually:

 * In [zshrc](./zshrc) we've configured the Homebrew `--no-quarantine` flag.
-So all appplications should be ready to use immediately after installation (except some applications may require a license key when you first open them; see 1Password or mailbox).
+So all appplications should be ready to use immediately after installation
+  * except some applications may require a license key when you first open them; see 1Password or mailbox
+* sign in with Apple ID
+* System Preferences
+  * Touch ID: fingerprints
+  * BlueTooth: pair keyboard, phone & headphone
+  * Security & Privacy (see screenshots Dropbox)
+  * Users & Groups > Advanced Options > Login Shell (should be zsh from brew)

 ## What does it do?